penumbra-zone/penumbra/spec/concepts/stake/validator-rewards.md

 ## TODO

-- [ ] allow transaction fees in `PENb` with appropriate discounting, but only in transactions (e.g., undelegations, voting) that otherwise reveal the flavor of `PENb`.
+- [ ] allow transaction fees in `dPEN` with appropriate price adjustment, but only in transactions (e.g., undelegations, voting) that otherwise reveal the flavor of `dPEN`, so that there is no additional distinguisher?